Piterden/slider-in-vanila-js/README.md

 -----------------------------------------------------------------------------
 ## Usage

-1. Create main html file
+1. Create the main HTML file.
-2. Create html markup(# - replaced by your path to pictures)
+2. Create HMTL markup (you should replace `#` with your paths to images).

 ```html
 <div class="box">